This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 In ES5, a single construct, the (traditional) function, played three roles:

 In ES6, there is more specialization.
-The three duties are now handled as follows (a class definition is either one of the two constructs for creating classes – a class declaration or a class expression):
+The three duties are now handled as follows.
+As far as function definitions and class definitions are concerned, a definition is either a declaration or an expression.

-this as an implicit parameter for callbacks.
-Then you have to use traditional functions.
+this as an implicit parameter.
+In that case, you have no choice but to use traditional functions.

 Note that I distinguish: